bahamas10/node-httpserver/README.md

     command line HTTP server tool for serving up local files, similar to python -mSimpleHTTPServer

     options
-      -d, --disable-index       disable reading of index.html/index.htm if found, env HTTPSERVER_DISABLE_INDEX -h, --help                print this message and exit -H, --host <host>         the host address on which to listen, env HTTPSERVER_HOST defaults to '0.0.0.0' -n, --no-indexes          return 403 for directory requests instead of a directory listing, env HTTPSERVER_NO_INDEXES -p, --port <port>         the port on which to listen, env HTTPSERVER_PORT, defaults to 8080 -u, --updates             check for available updates on npm -v, --version             print the version number and exit
+      -d, --disable-index       disable reading of index.html/index.htm if found, env HTTPSERVER_NO_INDEX -h, --help                print this message and exit -H, --host <host>         the host address on which to listen, env HTTPSERVER_HOST defaults to '0.0.0.0' -n, --no-indexes          return 403 for directory requests instead of a directory listing, env HTTPSERVER_NO_DIR_LISTING
+      -p, --port <port>         the port on which to listen, env HTTPSERVER_PORT, defaults to 8080 -u, --updates             check for available updates on npm -v, --version             print the version number and exit